MayadahAA/home_Server/docs/planning_documents/Requirment_Document.md

 ## 2.3 Low Priority

-1. the system shall allow the users to stream videos
+1. the system shall allow the users to stream videos (plex)
+2. the system shall be able to monitor the data traffic for security purposes

 # 3. Non-Functional Requirement